-Let’s go through an example using the Value Planner.
+Let’s go through a B2B sales strategy example using the Value Planner.

 When uncovering the Business Issue, you should try to determine what the prospect is trying to accomplish or what new initiatives they are pursuing.
 With this response, you’ll learn why the prospect is evaluating your products or services at this point in time.